s9y/s9y.github.io/README.md

 {:toc}
 ```

 This will *automagically* generate a table of contents based on the headings in that pages content, i.e. a list of links to said headings.
 (Of course, this only makes sense if the page actually *contains* headings and a *logicaly* heading hierarchy.)
+Please note that you **have to** write the page title heading in HTML, otherwise it would be included in the TOC.